ethancjackson/foodprice-forecasting/README.md

 ## Our Results

 The results of our retrospective (model selection) experiment are summarized below.
 The ensemble configurations in the middle column were then used to fit the final forecasting models used to produce our contribution to the 2022 Canada's Food Price Report.
+A table describing FRED variables included in ensembles follows.

 |                          Category                         |                                                                        Best   Ensemble                                                                       |     Average   MAPE (± Std.
 Dev.)    |
 |:---------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------:|